krzysztofmarkiewicz/brand-o-pedia/README.md

 **Technologies used:** HTML, CSS (SASS), Javascript, Express.js.

-### How to Run
+## How to Run

 To run the application, you need to install Node.js and additional dependencies through NPM.

-1. Clone this repository.
+1. Clone this repository
-2. Install Node.js.
+2. Install Node.js 18.16
-3. Install dependencies:
+3. Install dependencies
 4. npm run build

 **Required Dependencies:**